 Getting started in streaming is not an easy thing to do.
 Apart from building an audience, you will have to worry about getting a good webcam, a decent computer that can handle streaming, an internet connection and last but not least, a high-quality microphone.

-But how should you chose which one is the best microphone for live streaming if you know nothing about microphones?
-What is the difference between XLR and USB microphones?
+But how should you chose which one is the best for live streaming if you know nothing about microphones?
+What is the difference between XLR and USB mics on a platform like Twitch?

 Don’t worry, you won’t have to learn anything about mics because we have selected and reviewed the top ten microphones for streaming that you can currently get, just to make starting a streaming career easier for you.

-The prices of these microphones in this list vary greatly, so we are completely sure you will the one that fits your budget and your expectation as well.
-There are premium and budget ones as well, because we know not everyone has loads of money when they start streaming.
+The prices of these hardware in this list vary greatly, so we are completely sure you will the one that fits your budget and your expectation as well.
+There are premium and budget ones as well because we know not everyone has loads of money when they start streaming.

 Feel free to browse around in the article, read the reviews and listen to the recordings.
 If you are looking for a certain product, just click on its name and it will take you right to the review.